 8. Ethiopia – Some airports make the most unexpected and the best shopping experience.

-9. St. Petersburg, Russia – There are places in the world just as beautiful as Paris.
+9. St. Petersburg, Russia – There are cities and countries in the world just as beautiful as Paris and France.

 10. Puerto Vallarta, Mexico – The scar on my knee will never go away, but it’s a constant reminder of how much fun I had during Spring Break 2002.